 The values of the evangelical community in America today are diverse, so it’s not surprising that we have a broad diversity in the species of wolves we encounter.
 In our own age, health and wealth are precious, so some wolves take the form of preachers selling a prosperity gospel.
 We also seek to change the world for the better, so some wolves take the guises of “social justice” or “family values” advocates.

 But there is a particularly nasty breed that often goes unnoticed, a type that we might call the “Broken Wolf.”

 These are the false teachers who use their own authenticity, pain and brokenness to attract believers who are also suffering and broken—and then using their “brokenness” to lead the sheep to turn away from God’s Word and embrace sin.
 They blend into the flock because Christians are not—and should not be—suspicious of broken people.
 They appear “in sheep’s clothing but inwardly are ravenous wolves” (Matt.
 7:15).

-Here are three reasons Broken Wolves are a grave danger to your family and to your local congregation.
+Here are three reasons Broken Wolves who are wolves in sheep’s clothing are a grave danger to your family and to your local congregation.

 The majority of the Broken Wolves you’ll encounter are truly broken people.
 They have suffered real pain and hurt—sometimes even at the hands of the church.
 They are the type of people we should naturally rush to comfort and protect, for they need love and refuge.

 But what separates Broken Wolves from Broken Sheep is the former believe their brokenness provides them—like the Gnostics of previous eras—with secret knowledge, such as fresh insights into the human condition.
 Because they can see more clearly than those who are “whole” (i.e., the average, hypocritical churchgoer), they “re-interpret” Scripture, discarding the musty old understandings of previous generations of Christians for interpretations that just so happen to align with the latest preferences of the secular culture.